 - Redesigning underbody and battery pack protection to channel air efficiently

 - Focus on tighter wheel wells and sporty but efficient rims.
 Covered wheels have been discussed (update)

 - Experimenting with a conical trunk, though not nearly as extreme as hypermiler mods

 - Working with a few tire makers on designs which are also intended to decrease rolling resistance

 After unveiling the Model X with cameras instead of side mirrors, Tesla unsuccessfully tried to change the law requiring all production vehicles to have side rear view mirrors.
-The Model X still managed to beat the aerodynamic performance of all production SUV/crossovers by achieving a drag coefficient of .24 – narrowly beating Audi, which claimed the record with its recently unveiled quattro.
+Even with rearview mirrors, the Model X still managed to beat the aerodynamic performance of all production SUV/crossovers by achieving a drag coefficient of .24 – narrowly beating Audi, which claimed the record with its recently unveiled Quattro.